 If you’ve ever owned a puppy or an adolescent dog that still mouths, you may think that your dog is nothing but teeth.
-But how many teeth does a dog actually have?
+From the tiny needle-like nips you get from a pup to the vice-like grip of an older dog tugging on a toy, dogs’ teeth are powerful.
+But how many teeth does a dog have?

-By comparison, most human adults have 32 teeth (not counting wisdom teeth) and babies have 20 milk teeth.
+Adult dogs have 42 permanent teeth, and puppies have 28 baby teeth.
+In comparison, most human adults have 32 teeth (not counting wisdom teeth), and babies have 20 milk teeth.
 It’s not surprising that ours seem a little inadequate when compared to our dogs’ fantastic fangs.

 At the front of your dog’s mouth, set in between the four large, pointed teeth are the incisors.
-They are relatively small and don’t look too dissimilar to our own teeth.
-There are six on the top and six on the bottom.
-These are the teeth that your dog would use to groom himself with and are also useful for pulling meat from bones.
+They are relatively small teeth and don’t look too dissimilar to our teeth.
+There are 12 incisors in total, 6 in the upper jaw and 6 on the bottom.
+These are the teeth that your dog would use to groom himself with and are also helpful for pulling meat from bones.

-The four big pointy teeth slightly to the side of your dog’s mouth are the canines.
-Two on the top and two on the bottom.
-Also called fangs, these are the teeth used for holding onto something and are the culprits when things (like footballs) get punctured.
+The four big pointy teeth slightly to the side of your dog’s mouth are the canine teeth—2 on the top and 2 on the bottom.
+Also called fangs, these are the teeth used to bite and for holding onto something and are the culprits when things (like footballs) get punctured.

-Located just behind the canine teeth, dogs have four premolars on each side; both on the top and the bottom of their mouth.
-This makes a total of sixteen sharp-edged teeth designed for chewing and shearing.
-The fourth upper premolar tooth is the largest in your dog’s mouth and is also called the carnassial tooth.
-Its special shape and surface make it a perfect design to hold and tear at food.
+Located just behind the canine teeth, dogs have 4 premolars on each side, both on the top and the bottom of their mouth.
+This makes a total of 16 sharp-edged teeth designed for chewing and shearing.
+The fourth upper premolar tooth is the largest in your dog’s mouth and is called the carnassial tooth.
+Its unique shape and surface make it a perfect design to hold and tear at food.

-These big teeth at the back of your dog’s mouth are the ones designed to crush things.
-Ten teeth, three each side on the bottom and two each side one the top.
+These big teeth at the back of your dog’s mouth are the ones designed to crush things—10 teeth, 3 on each side on the bottom and 2 on each side on the top.
 With a flat surface, they are perfect for grinding meat and bone.

 When do puppies get their adult teeth?

 They will grow 28 teeth in total, which doesn’t include molars as these are only present in adult dogs, and they will lose most of these by the time they are 6 months old.
-During this time puppies will most likely go through a teething stage so it’s best to hide anything that you don’t want to be chewed!
+Puppies will most likely go through a teething stage as teeth start to erupt, so it’s best to hide anything you don’t want to be chewed!

-I’m not sure where this myth came from although it seems to have been around for a long time.
-Dogs can’t re-grow their adult teeth if they lose one.
-Just like us, dogs have two sets of teeth in their life, baby teeth and adult teeth.
+I’m not sure where this myth came from, although it seems to have been around for a long time.
+Dogs can’t re-grow their adult teeth once they lose them.
+Like us, dogs only have two sets of teeth in their lifetime, baby teeth and adult teeth.

-Can I tell how old my dog is by looking at his teeth?
+Can teeth tell me how old my dog is?

-Once your dog has all his adult teeth, it’s very difficult to tell how old he is just by looking at them.
-With most owners aware of the need to look after their friends’ fangs, a lot of dogs have very white and healthy teeth even into old age.
+Once your dog has all his adult teeth, it’s challenging to tell how old he is just by looking at them.
+With most owners aware of the need to look after their pet’s oral health, many dogs have very white and healthy teeth even into old age.

-After six to seven months your dog will be in possession of a full set of permanent teeth.
-As tooth condition varies a lot depending on diet and care it’s unlikely that you will be able to guess their age based on the condition alone.
+After six to seven months of age, your dog will lose all their baby teeth and have a complete set of permanent teeth.
+As tooth condition varies a lot depending on diet and care, it’s unlikely that you will guess their age based on the state of the teeth alone.

-If your dog is young however then it is possible to estimate their age based on a timeline of when dog’s teeth typically erupt:
+If your dog is young, however, then it is possible to estimate their age based on a timeline of when the dog’s teeth typically erupt:

 |Tooth Eruption||Baby Teeth||Adult Teeth|